EMarci15/asplos22-minesweeper-reproduce/README.md

 *(Note: If you cloned without this option, the folders `minesweeper-public` and `jemalloc-msweeper-public` will be empty, but the script will populate them for you by calling `scripts/clone.sh`)*

 For license reasons, we cannot include the SPEC files, so you will need to add your .iso disk image yourself.
 Add this to the root directory of this repository.
+Make sure the file name matches `*cpu2006*.iso` (i.e. it contains "cpu2006" and the extension is ".iso").

 ## How to run
 After cloning the repository and inserting the SPEC .iso disk image (as described above), you can simply build, run and evaluate the results as follows: